labordynamicsinstitute/ldilab-manual/_sources/11-01-workflow-in-progress.md

 At this stage, you are collecting information.

 - [ ] Fill out the following fields in the Jira ticket (some may be pre-populated):
-    - [x] `Code provenance` In almost all cases, this is the openICPSR repo for which you will have received a notification email.
+    - [x] `Replication package URL` In almost all cases, this is the openICPSR repo for which you will have received a notification email.
-      - If code and/or data are provided by email, `Code provenance` should be filled out with  "https://email", otherwise with a DOI or URL.
+      - If code and/or data are provided by email, `Replication package URL` should be filled out with  "https://email", otherwise with a DOI or URL.
     - [x] `Journal`
     - [x] `Manuscript Central identifier`
     - [ ] `Bitbucket short name` (e.g., `aearep-123`)